hermangroup/docs/masternodes/setup-cdmn.rst

 Install Historia Core
 =====================
-You MUST use Historia 0.16.3.1, otherwise this process will fail. https://github.com/HistoriaOffical/historia/releases/tag/0.16.3.1
+You MUST use Historia 0.16.3.2 or later, otherwise this process will fail. https://github.com/HistoriaOffical/historia/releases/

 Historia Core is the software behind both the Historia Core GUI wallet and Historia masternodes.
 If not displaying a GUI, it runs as a daemon on your VPS